 The vision of the architecturally determined renewal of the Bijlmer should be criticized in two ways.
 Firstly, the Bijlmer is portrayed as a quasi-historical area that it has never been and will never become.
 This implies imitating the design and arrangement of a romanticized, suburban neighbourhood with space and safety for the middle class.
 Secondly, the Bijlmer’s renewal scheme is depicted as an ‘organic model’, referring to a form of natural growth of the existing neighbourhood.
 Yet replacing almost all of the Bijlmer’s urban tissue is – just as the estate’s initial plan – nothing less than just another technocratic ‘drawing board plan’ that waits to be written off as a success or a failure.

-1) Re-design: making it beautiful
+1) Re-design: make it beautiful

 An alternative study on the transformation of post-war housing estates has been conducted by the French Architects Lacaton&Vassal in 2007.
 They argue that transforming, adding to and reusing existing housing blocks is much more rational than demolition.
 Their research suggests that money made available for demolition could be used more sensibly by redesigning the estates.
 The so-called PLUS alternative claims that demolition and reconstruction of new dwellings in France has a budget of 167.000 euro per flat, which is high-priced compared to the 17.000 euro per flat required for transformation.